hrshjain/gamecritic/README.md

 ## README

-A sample Rails app for posting Game reviews
+A sample Rails app for posting Game reviews.

-## Deployment

-The application has been built using Docker Container.
+## Run Application using Docker

+Run following commands to start the application:

+`docker-compose build`
+`docker-compose run app rails db:create db:migrate db:seed RAILS_ENV=production`
+`docker-compose up`

-## Challenges Faced
+## Tasks Pending

-1. Environment variables within a production ready docker image.
-I have used them in Heroku\Jenkins.
+(Pending tasks will be continued in `backlog` branch of the repository)

+1. Create AdminUser model in rails.
+Only AdminUser should have be allowed to Add\Update Posts.
+2. SignUp and Login for AdminUser
+3. Design and layout of application using bootstrap\sass.
+Also, work on Navigation between Pages.
+4. App is running using docker in production.
+Setting up docker for development is pending.
-2. Should have used Scaffold for quick Turnaround.
-Given more time to bootstrap, layout and design of the website.
+5. Should have used Scaffold for quick Turnaround.
+6. Configure Logs produced in production.